sigasi/sigasi_insights/manual/views.md

 # State Machine View {: #fsm}

-[xl_doc_only],[vhdl_only]
+[xl_doc_only]

-The **State Machine View** displays a graphical (bubble diagram) view of all state machines in your current VHDL editor.
+The **State Machine View** displays a graphical (bubble diagram) view of all state machines in your current VHDL or SystemVerilog editor.
 This viewer automatically updates while you are editing your code and gives a convenient way to visually inspect and navigate your code, even when your code is still unfinished or broken.

 ![](images/statemachineviewer.png)

 You can open the state machine view by right clicking in the editor and selecting **Show In > State Machines**.
-Alternatively you can open the view via **Window > View > Other... > VHDL > State Machines**.
+Alternatively you can open the view via **Window \> Show View \> Other… \> Sigasi \> State Machines**.

 If you have documented your state transitions (i.e. the assignments), the comments will be added as text to the transitions in the view.

-You can also **double-click nodes** or **transitions** to navigate to the corresponding VHDL code.
+You can also **double-click nodes** or **transitions** to navigate to the corresponding HDL code.

 With the ![](icons/font.png) button, you can toggle the display of edge labels.
 These labels show the code comments of the transition statements.
 You also have to option to **Zoom In**, **Zoom Out** or **Zoom to Fit**.